Which Wine With Salmon

 If you’re more inclined towards red wine, Pinot Noir can be an excellent choice to pair with salmon.
 This light to medium-bodied red wine offers a balance of fruitiness and acidity, making it a versatile choice for various salmon preparations.
 Look for a Pinot Noir with flavors of red berries, earthiness, and a hint of spice.
 The bright acidity of this wine cuts through the richness of salmon without overpowering its delicate flavors.

-See also How To Brew Rice Wine
+See also How Do You Make Elderberry Wine

 3. Rosé – A Refreshing Option